Lessons from the Front Lines: Reflections from the UK’s Former Drug Czar on Rebuilding Recovery Systems

 -

-Using the UK prison service as an example of the risk of mismatched objectives and funding streams, to encourage a discussion on the importance of strategic clarity in this field.
+Discuss the importance of strategic clarity in this field, using the UK prison service as an example of the risk of mismatched objectives and funding streams.

 Presenters